 - Non-reciprocal transfers with non-owners such as charitable donation of property by an entity and land contribution by state or local governments to a private enterprise for setting up a structure

 - Non-monetary exchanges such as inventory exchange for a similar product or any productive asset and exchange of productive assets

 Accounting for Non-Monetary exchange

 The accounting procedure followed for the non-monetary exchange is based on the fair values of the concerned assets that are transferred between two parties.

-The following are some rules which are followed in order to determine the recorded cost of a non-monetary asset that is acquired in the process of exchange
+The following are some rules that are followed in order to determine the recorded cost of a non-monetary asset acquired in the process of exchange.

 - Record a gain or loss on the said exchange at a fair value for the asset transferred in exchange for it.

-- At the fair value of the asset received, if on the condition that the fair value of the asset is more than the fair value of asset transferred in exchange for it.
+- At the fair value of the asset received, when the fair value of the asset received is more than the fair value of the asset transferred or exchanged.

 - If there are no fair values that can be determined or the transaction itself lacks any commercial value, then the recorded cost is said to be dependent on the recorded amount of the asset that is surrendered.